prafra/jupyter-book-TAILOR-D3.2/D3.2_Handbook_on_Trustworthy_AI/T3.1/XAI_kinds.md

 - the business perspective, i.e., which are the implication of companies in having explainable and interpretable systems and models, in terms of business strategies and secrecy,
 - the fact that, in a decentralized node, an explanation could require information that is nor directly available on site.

-In this part we review a subset of the most used types of explanations and we show how some state-of-the-art explanation methods are able to return them.
-The interest reader can refer to {cite}`adadi1`, {cite}`guidotti_survey` for a complete review of the literature in XAI.
+In this part of the Encyclopedia, we review a subset of the most used types of explanations and show how some state-of-the-art explanation methods can return them.
+The interested reader can refer to {cite}`adadi1`, {cite}`guidotti_survey` for a complete review of XAI literature.

+## Bibliography

 ```{bibliography}
 :style: unsrt